 About our speaker

-Robert Dunn is a biologist, writer and professor in the Department of Biological Sciences at North Carolina State University.
-He has written several books and his science essays have appeared in magazines such as BBC Wildlife Magazine, Scientific American, Smithsonian Magazine, National Geographic and others.
-He is quickly becoming known for efforts to involve the public as citizen scientists in arthropod surveys and bacterial flora studies.
+Rob Dunn is a professor in the Department of Applied Ecology at North Carolina State University and in the Natural History Museum of Denmark at the University of Copenhagen.
+He lives in Raleigh, North Carolina.
+He has written six books, and more than a hundred scientific articles and his science essays have appeared at magazines such as BBC Wildlife Magazine, Scientific American, Smithsonian Magazine, National Geographic and others.

 Where to eat